 Do not underestimate the tasks involved in the end-user training phase.
 Planning, developing and delivering the training programme is a substantial amount of work and it should be treated as a distinct sub-project within the overall project.

 Planning early will enable you to understand the effort involved and consider the resources that are required, minimising the risk of budget and timeline overruns.
-Optimum can provide bespoke end-user training programmes for any ERP systems.
+Optimum can provide bespoke SAP end-user training programmes, as well as training programmes for any other ERP systems.
 Get in touch to learn how we can help design, develop and/or deliver your training programme.